Zeddy-Forreal/custom-video-player/README.md

 - Click **"Open"** in the bottom-right controls, or
 - **Drag and drop** any video file directly onto the player

-That's it.
-No uploads to a server, no configuration — everything runs locally in your browser.
+No server, no configuration — everything runs locally in your browser.

 ---